purple9802/Ofo/4. MnBi/Tinkin' of Grain boundary modification.md

 3. Bi - Sn alloy It called fusible alloy (Low melting point alloy, for the soldering like that)
 	1. Bi<sub>58</sub>Sn<sub>42</sub> - melting point 139 °C
 	2. Bi<sub>57</sub>Sn<sub>43</sub> - melting point 138 °C
+	3. These are really ductile, so do melt spin for make powder